FantasyPvP/OSR-Open-Source-Redstone/README.md

     - create a basic command line that can run on the virtual hardware
     - implement an custom low level language (assembly) that can be written in a code editor and compiled for use on the vm
     - implement a system for applications and running programs / saving them in storage
+        - this will most likely use "ROM" files stored externally as text files full of binary
     - make this into a full application (im not gonna try doing a pyinstaller exe though as im using linux as my development platform so it would be impractical)
+    - for the os create a spec that is easy to program for, efficient / scalable and can run on a Minecraft computer so someone can make use of the architecture to make something that can run a standard program library that I and anyone else who knows the spec can program for.